-1. If they receive a veterans allotment for a forty percent or more disability which is deemed a service-connected injury.
+- If they receive a veterans allotment for a 40% or more disability which is deemed a service-connected injury. - If they have received the Department of Veterans Affairs "K" Award.

-- 2. If they have received the Department of Veterans Affairs "K" Award. - 3.
-If they have served on active duty in the armed forces of the United States or have served as a member of the armed forces reserve or National Guard, and the resident is forty percent or more disabled for the purposes of receiving Social Security benefits
+3. If they have served on active duty in the armed forces of the United States or have served as a member of the armed forces reserve or National Guard, and the resident is 40% or more disabled for the purposes of receiving Social Security benefits.

 4. If they were a Prisoner of War.
-A person must apply on forms provided by GFP, and provide proof of South Dakota residency with the application, Information and applications are available from: GFP License Office; 20641 SD Hwy 1806; Ft.
-Pierre SD 57532; or call 605,223,7660.
+A person must apply on forms provided by GFP, and provide proof of South Dakota residency with the application.
+Information and applications are available from: GFP License Office; 20641 SD Hwy 1806; Fort Pierre SD 57532; or call 605.223.7660.